houqp/kiorg/memory-bank/techContext.md

 ### Technical constraints
 *   egui is a relatively new UI framework, so there may be limitations or bugs.
 *   Cross-platform compatibility may require platform-specific code.
+*   Configuration files need to maintain backward compatibility as new preferences are added.

 ### Dependencies
 *   eframe = "0.31.1"